 The Friendly House (FH) Preschool setting offers MSLP graduate students real-world, authentic experience with children ages 2-5.
 Assessment experience at FK includes formal evaluation of all students using the Brigance Screen instruments, assessment of early literacy skills using the Phonological Awareness Literacy Screening for students 4 years of age and older, articulation screening, informal language skill assessment, and formal evaluation of specific speech-language skills.
 On-site therapy is provided to children who would benefit from speech-language services.
 Collaboration with FH program staff facilitates the graduate student's understanding of the important role speech-language pathologists have in literacy skill development.
 Clinical experience is gained with individual students, small groups, and large groups.
 Graduate students assigned to the FH site will also gain experience with implementation of See the Sound/Visual Phonics, an augmentative gestural cuing strategy that helps to make speech sounds visible and concrete, and facilitates phonological and phonemic awareness skills.

-Sweet Pea's Therapy provides students the opportunity to have real world clinical experiences with leading specialized pediatric therapists.
-Sweet Pea's therapist will assist student clinicians in developing their assessment, intervention and parent education skills.
+Sweet Pea's Therapy provides students the opportunity to have real-world clinical experiences with leading specialized pediatric therapists.
+Sweet Pea's therapist will assist student clinicians in developing their assessment, intervention, and parent education skills.
 Student clinicians will work with patients in a one on one "play" based therapy session.
 These sessions will help children address articulation, language, fluency, feeding and social skill disorders.
-The "play" sessions lead by the child's interest will provide student clinicians the experience necessary for the clinicians to be successful in the specialized field of pediatric therapy.
-In addition, the Sweet Pea's Therapy experience will provide the student clinicians a collaborative "360 degree" approach working with other specialized therapists such as Occupational and Physical Therapist.
-This approach will provide a well-rounded, real world experience for St. Ambrose Students.
+The "play" sessions are led by the child's interest and provide student clinicians the experience necessary to be successful in the specialized field of pediatric therapy.
+In addition, the Sweet Pea's Therapy experience provide student clinicians a collaborative "360-degree" approach working with other specialized therapists such as Occupational and Physical Therapist.
+This approach will provide a well-rounded, real-world experience for St. Ambrose students.